davendarmawan/DEA_Algorithm/README.md

 Therefore, $\theta$ and $f$ by using the system of linear equations.

 ### Folder Information
-Every source codes can be accessed on the `Source Codes` folder.
-The `Source Codes` folder contains additional folders which shows the function of each source codes.
+Every source codes can be accessed under the `Source Codes` folder.
+The `Source Codes` folder contains more additional folders which are named according to the function of every source codes.

 The folders are as follows,
 - Folder `Distance Estimation Algorithm (DEA)`: Main program which is used to fetch images from two ESP32-CAMs and predict the object class based on the YOLO model.
 The distance is also calculated using this source code (implementing the formulas described above).